-Let’s take a look back at each of them in order of their signing.
+Let’s take a quick look back at each of them in order of their signing.

 1. Bryan Leyva – (Chihuahua, Mexico)